marmartiher/ALFB/README.md

 The names of the different categories or variables are in Spanish language, because the project is applied with data collected locally, in Spain.
 Although in a second phase of the project we will be able to have more quality data over time, the data available at this time are as follows:
 1. neighborhood (barriada) indicative: Each food collection and distribution campaign is done by neighborhoods, with the help of the neighborhood associations.
-3. Campaign (campana): Currently there are four annual campaigns that coincide approximately with the seasons of the year.
+2. Campaign (campana): Currently there are four annual campaigns that coincide approximately with the seasons of the year.
-4. Population from zero to two years old (bebes): babies between zero and two years old in each zone or neighborhood.
+3. Population from zero to two years old (bebes): babies between zero and two years old in each zone or neighborhood.
-5. Population from 3 to 10 years old (ninos): Population between three and ten years old.
+4. Population from 3 to 10 years old (ninos): Population between three and ten years old.
-6. Population aged 11 to 65 years (adultos): Population aged between eleven and sixty-five years.
+5. Population aged 11 to 65 years (adultos): Population aged between eleven and sixty-five years.
-7. Population over 65 years old (seniors).
+6. Population over 65 years old (seniors).
-8. Unemployment rate (desempleo): Unemployment rate by neighborhood in percent.
+7. Unemployment rate (desempleo): Unemployment rate by neighborhood in percent.
-9. Users served (usuarios): Number of people served in each neighborhood and campaign.
+8. Users served (usuarios): Number of people served in each neighborhood and campaign.
-10. Estimated shelf life of food type A01 (ac01= expired food type A01): Percentage of that food A02 expired (not deliverable).
+9. Type of food unserviceable due to various causes, of food type A01 (ac01 = expired food type A01).
-11. Distributed food type A01 (ad01 = distributed food type A01): Quantity of food type coded A01 distributed in units (packages, cans, UTH).
+10. Distributed food type A01 (ad01 = distributed food type A01): Quantity of food type coded A01 distributed in units (packages, cans, UTH).
 All foods are packaged, canned or bottled, and each package was noted as a unit, regardless of weight or size.

 Food types are coded as follows:

 Ad01 = Baby food (infant formula, infant milks, etc.) - Baby food (infant formula, infant milks, etc.).

-Ad02 = Cereals and grains (rice, pasta in various forms, quinoa, flaked or grained oats, buckwheat, millet, breakfast cereals, whole grain cereals)
+Ad02 = Cereals and grains (rice, pasta in various forms, quinoa, flaked or grained oats, buckwheat, millet, breakfast cereals, whole grain cereals).

-Ad03 = Dried pulses (lentils, chickpeas, beans, dried peas, soybeans)
+Ad03 = Dried pulses (lentils, chickpeas, beans, dried peas, soybeans).

-Ad04 = Canned and tinned foods (canned vegetables, canned fruits, canned fish, canned meats, peanut butter or chocolate, powdered milk, condensed milk, honey)
+Ad04 = Canned and tinned foods (canned vegetables, canned fruits, canned fish, canned meats, peanut butter or chocolate, powdered milk, condensed milk, honey).

-Ad05 = Nuts and seeds (almonds, walnuts, pumpkin seeds, sunflower seeds, etc.)
+Ad05 = Nuts and seeds (almonds, walnuts, pumpkin seeds, sunflower seeds, etc.).

-Ad06 = Oils and fats (olive oil, sunflower oil, coconut oil, canola oil, butters)
+Ad06 = Oils and fats (olive oil, sunflower oil, coconut oil, canola oil, butters).

-Ad07 = Sweets and snacks (granola bars, cookies, chocolate bars, dried fruits, jams)
+Ad07 = Sweets and snacks (granola bars, cookies, chocolate bars, dried fruits, jams).

-Ad08 = Sauces and condiments (salt, ketchup, mustard, soy, bouillon cubes or powdered broth)
+Ad08 = Sauces and condiments (salt, ketchup, mustard, soy, bouillon cubes or powdered broth).

-Ad09 = Beverages (coffee, tea, powdered beverages, UTH bedding, pasteurized fruit juices, packaged soups)
+Ad09 = Beverages (coffee, tea, powdered beverages, UTH bedding, pasteurized fruit juices, packaged soups).

-Ad10 = Flours and bakery products (wheat flour, corn flour, toasted bread, packaged sliced bread)
+Ad10 = Flours and bakery products (wheat flour, corn flour, toasted bread, packaged sliced bread).

 Given the assumption that different food types are significantly influenced by the input characteristics and for interpretability reasons, I will choose to treat each food type separately, trying different models, taking care not to over-fit.
 So we will have as many tables as different types of food.